consiliumsolutions/RPi_Cam_Web_Interface/README.md

 **NOTE: This version of RPi_Cam_Web_Interface includes a precompile rpicam-mjpeg binary to be used with the web interface.
 This is meant to replace the now-outdated RaspiMJPEG that was previously included.
 Users have reported issues with using the precompiled binary, and so you may need to rebuild rpicam-apps from source.**

-If you need to build rpicam-apps, follow the instruction in README_rpicam-apps.md.
-This repository contains the source code of rpicam-apps, including the code needed to compile rpicam-mjpeg.
+If you need to build rpicam-apps, follow the instructions in [README_rpicam-apps.md](README_rpicam-apps.md).
+This repository contains the source code of the rpicam-mjpeg fork of rpicam-apps.